tsemach/typescript-txjs/README.md

 ## What's New
 **since 0.0.26**
-- **`C2C`** adding Component-2-Component direct communication over configurable transport I/S with builtin support for RabbitMQ, this is big, see below for more details.
+- **`C2C`** adding Component-2-Component direct communication over configurable transport I/S with builtin support for RabbitMQ even on different process, this is big, see below for more details.
 - **`TxMountPoint`** is now interface as part of C2C change.
 - **`TxMountPointRxJS`** is a mountpoint using RxJS implement TxMountPoint.
 - **`TxQueuePoint`** is a mountpoint using message queue as part of C2C.
 It use message queue to directly communicate between components.